 Our customers and aircraft instrumentation, their requirements change over time or will change over time so the life of the aircraft is 20 years plus and so it would be nice to keep pace with the changing requirements.
 Our products will be easy to be expanded later on plus adding more features to the initial data acquisition unit.
-On the other hand for older aircraft our customers will often need to replace obsolete equipment so if they're using the aircraft for 20 years at times the products will be removed from service.
-In that case we can come along and step in, use our standard product and configure it to replace an existing data acquisition unit or a recorder.
+On the other hand for older aircraft, our customers will often need to replace obsolete equipment so if they're using the aircraft for 20 years at times the products will be removed from service.
+In that case, we can come along and step in, use our standard product and configure it to replace an existing data acquisition unit or a recorder.

-Obviously nobody likes paying for development costs and our range of off-the-shelf modules will reduce this quite a lot so we can we can supply a quick and cheap data acquisition unit and it doesn't take a lot of development time and money.
+Obviously, nobody likes paying for development costs and our range of off-the-shelf modules will reduce this quite a lot so we can supply a quick and cheap data acquisition unit and it doesn't take a lot of development time and money.
 Our data acquisition unit products can be mounted anywhere on an aircraft to monitor sensor data.
 This data can be recorded on compact flash on a data acquisition unit or else sent to a remote Curtiss-Wright recorder or to a third-party gateway or else to a storage unit.

-Additionally processing can be done by the unit itself thus saving post-processing time.
+Additionally, processing can be done by the unit itself thus saving post-processing time.
 Our data acquisition units can be customized to suit the needs of the customer rather than just using one that doesn't meet all the requirements.
-Applications include predictive maintenance, operational load measurement, health and usage monitoring systems and integrated vehicle health monitoring etc. A lot of acronyms but basically we're doing the same thing.
+Applications include predictive maintenance, operational load measurement, health, and usage monitoring systems and integrated vehicle health monitoring, etc. A lot of acronyms but basically we're doing the same thing.

-So our recorders should be known to all of you as well and these are standard recorders with compact flash recorders, solid state disk drives, video recorders etc. I haven't shown the Fortress crash protected recorder here but this is another option for our recorders and lastly we have IADS visualization software which is now part of the Curtiss-Wright team and a lot of you have used this before and it's now Curtiss-Wright.
+So our recorders should be known to all of you as well and these are standard recorders with compact flash recorders, solid-state disk drives, video recorders, etc. I haven't shown the Fortress crash-protected recorder here but this is another option for our recorders and lastly, we have IADS visualization software which is now part of the Curtiss-Wright team and a lot of you have used this before and it's now Curtiss-Wright.

-This can be set up to show the data in a variety of different ways from strip charts to dials etc but additionally we can bring in a third-party option for structural health and homes analysis - so experts in in those fields.
+This can be set up to show the data in a variety of different ways from strip charts to dials etc but additionally, we can bring in a third-party option for structural health and homes analysis - so experts in those fields.
 So putting it all together we can provide fleetwide monitoring data analysis so it's not just capturing the data but also turning the information into how the fleet - all the individual aircraft - is being used.

 So now I'm going to take you through some different categories and some applications of aircraft monitoring.
 I approved the applications into three main areas.
-The first is aircraft systems monitoring which can be structural monitoring, systems monitoring etc - very, very similar to your flight test instrumentation applications which you're already familiar with.
-On top of that we also have recorder applications so we're just expanding that into crash protected recorders, mission recorders etc using the same type of data acquisition units to feed those and lastly, it's very similar for the first two but in cases of obsolescence we will be able to replace any of the above systems.
+The first is aircraft systems monitoring which can be structural monitoring, systems monitoring, etc. - very, very similar to your flight test instrumentation applications which you're already familiar with.
+On top of that, we also have recorder applications so we're just expanding that into crash protected recorders, mission recorders, etc. using the same type of data acquisition units to feed those and lastly, it's very similar for the first two but in cases of obsolescence we will be able to replace any of the above systems.

 Now here's a little bit more detail on each of the application areas.
 Systems monitoring - it covers the use of data acquisition units to monitor sensors around the aircraft.
 It can also include some post-flight and in-flight processing.
 Recorder applications - very, very similar as I said but now we're going to add the recorder to the data acquisition unit and in particular crash protected recorders.
-And lastly as I said obsolescence where we take the original equipment and we reverse engineer it to replace obsolete or aging equipment.
+And lastly, as I said obsolescence where we take the original equipment and we reverse engineer it to replace obsolete or aging equipment.

 Now we're going to move on to assistance monitoring in more detail - just showing a little picture of it so it fits into what I'm saying.
 Again you'll be familiar with this.
-It's a data acquisition - you know, connected to sensors sending data to an end point either over ethernet or ARINC 717.
+It's a data acquisition - you know, connected to sensors sending data to an endpoint either over ethernet or ARINC 717.
 We can also record onto memory onto this application as well.
 Here we have an example of a recorder and the data acquisition unit.
-Recorder's obviously the orange box on the right here which is a Penny & Giles crash protected recorder.
+Recorder's obviously the orange box on the right here which is a Penny & Giles crash-protected recorder.

 The data acquisition unit is on a different form factor so we've taken let's say a KAM-500 or an Axon or a TTC product and we put it inside a standard avionics pack.
-It'll be slightly different to the KAM-500 - different connectors - but by and large it's exactly the same inside so this unit will slide easily into the aircraft making mounting quick and easy to remove and to install.
+It'll be slightly different to the KAM-500 - different connectors - but by and large, it's exactly the same inside so this unit will slide easily into the aircraft making mounting quick and easy to remove and to install.

 I'm moving on to another application here which is on a customer Boeing-737 aircraft so this is an actual example whereby the KAM-500 is installed in the passenger air conditioning system on the aircraft.
-It's measuring 16 temperatures, six discretes and one pressure so there's approximately 200 of these flying around as we speak.
+It's measuring 16 temperatures, six discrete, and one pressure so there's approximately 200 of these flying around as we speak.
 This is saving the customer valuable time and money by projecting when a system will fail or when it's about to fail.
 It also will pinpoint which component in the system is failing.
 So the traditional and alternative method says that the system is failing but doesn't pinpoint which component so this is obviously going to save a lot of time to the customer whereby they can remove the component that is failing rather than removing, testing, removing, testing until they find the component.

 So currently they're predicting about 95 of the failures are being predicted correctly so saving a lot of time to the customer.

 Now another application, it's on the MC-21 aircraft.
-Pretty simple whereby we've got a data acquisition unit connected to a crash protected recorder or two in this case.
+Pretty simple whereby we've got a data acquisition unit connected to a crash-protected recorder or two in this case.
 It's collecting data from around the aircraft and sending the data to the crash recorders.
 It's currently undergoing flight testing as we speak and after flight testing and certification this will be fitted to every aircraft in the fleet.
-Very, very similar application now in this case it's an obsolete equipment - the blue box is obsolete and we're replacing it with the Curtiss-Wright black box in this this case.
+Very, very similar application now in this case it's an obsolete equipment - the blue box is obsolete and we're replacing it with the Curtiss-Wright black box in this case.

-This is actually similar but a lot more difficult in that we've got to reverse engineer the unit that's already fitted so if you take all the documentation that we can get, the aircraft wiring etc and trying to reverse engineer the blue box and we have done that.
-It takes a lot of time so it's not that easy but in the end it gives the customer a replacement box which they cannot easily get.
+This is actually similar but a lot more difficult in that we've got to reverse engineer the unit that's already fitted so if you take all the documentation that we can get, the aircraft wiring etc. and trying to reverse engineer the blue box and we have done that.
+It takes a lot of time so it's not that easy but in the end, it gives the customer a replacement box which they cannot easily get.

 So this is an example of an application on a helicopter.
-It's a structural monitoring application whereby there's several data acquisition units installed on the vehicle and gathering structural and systems data.
+It's a structural monitoring application whereby there are several data acquisition units installed on the vehicle and gathering structural and systems data.
 We've also got third-party analysis on this application so it's not just collecting the data but they are analyzing the data, giving the customer meaningful data that they can use.